edmond-ym/GeometryAlgoCollection/README.md

 # GeometryAlgoCollection
-A collection of algorithms for geometric computations within  𝑛 × 𝑛 n×n grids.
+A collection of algorithms for geometric computations.
 Includes solutions for counting squares, rectangles, and other patterns.
-Perfect for those interested in combinatorial geometry, algorithmic problem-solving, and grid-based coding challenges.
+Ideal for those interested in combinatorial geometry, algorithmic problem-solving, and grid-based challenges.